durbanlegend/thag_rs/README.md

 I made extensive use of free versions of LLMs - mainly ChatGPT and to a lesser extent Gemini - for four aspects of this project:
 * problem solving
-* guidance on best practices
+* suggestions and guidance on best practices
 * generation of unit and integration tests
 * grunt work of generating "first-approximation" code and boilerplate to spec.